There are many different legal issues around trading, from what to do if someone fails to pay you on time, to the law around import and export.

 - Changing the countries you trade with

-- Involved in a sector with specific trading rules and regulations
+- Involved in a sector that has specific trading rules and regulations

 - Are having problems with late or non-payment